Lessica/SWCompression/README.md

 A framework with (de)compression algorithms and functions for working with various archives and containers.

-This is another maintained fork of [tsolomko](https://github.com/tsolomko)'s [SWCompression](https://github.com/tsolomko/SWCompression).
+This is another maintained fork of [tsolomko](https://github.com/tsolomko)'s [SWCompression](https://github.com/tsolomko/SWCompression) with following changes:

+- AR support
+- Debian Package (.deb) support
+- Remove obsolete package managers
+- Embedded unit tests

 ## What is this?